dubfib/autoutils/README.md

 # autoutils
-A utility mod for hypixel that says glhf before every game and gg after every game.
+A utility mod for hypixel that says glhf before every game and gg after every game. (this mod does not require essential/modcore)

 # Notice
 In some games hypixel doesn't allow you to send messages in chat like duels, so then autogl will not work.
 Although games like skywars and bedwars are tested and do 100% work.